 In order to guide artistic and personal growth in my students, I aim to provide them opportunities to explore their curiosity.
 Whether in the private studio or the classroom, I create a brave space that encourages risk-taking, self-awareness, and exploration of both standard and diverse repertoire in order to give students ownership of their artistry.

 As a teacher, I consider myself fortunate to have taught talented students from ages 5 to 72 in both individual voice lessons and in the classroom setting.
 Whether teaching high school students auditioning for college programs, university undergraduates, or adult choristers, I search to design a long-range plan that will guide each student to reach his or her goals.

-I have had successful private studios in Texas, Virginia, and Maryland, as well as in Heidelberg, Germany.
-At the collegiate level, I have taught everything from Applied Lessons, Music Appreciation, Class Voice, and Opera Workshop, to Music Appreciation and Sight Singing and Ear Training as an adjunct instructor in two states.
+Currently, I am Assistant Professor of Music (Voice) at Queens University of Charlotte.
+At the collegiate level, I have taught everything from Applied Lessons, Vocal Pedagogy, Class Voice, and Opera Workshop, to Music Appreciation and Aural Skills at academic institutions in three states.
+As a teaching assistant, I've aided professors in undergraduate diction, undergraduate vocal literature, and undergraduate and graduate vocal pedagogy.
 I’ve also taught high school-level choir and music theory as well as elementary music and choir.
+The institutions in which I have worked have had diverse student populations, including an HBCU, a university that was 75% Hispanic, and one that focused on working adult learners.
 No matter the context, I remain committed to fostering the musical and personal growth of each student, creating music lovers for life.